goodmorningcoffee/puppetmaster/README.md

 ### How accurate is this?

-**Smoking guns are extremely reliable.** If two domains share the same Google Analytics ID, they're definitively controlled by the same entity.
+**Smoking guns are extremely reliable.** If two domains share the same Google Analytics ID, they're VERY LIKELY controlled by the same entity.  (false positives can happen)

 Strong signals are probabilistic.
 Two matching signals = high confidence.